Okay, it's tax time. You've done a great job keeping track of your business expenses, tracking your miles, all of that.

 Do not fill out Part IV for motorcycle, scooter or bicycle expenses.
 Those are treated differently.

 If you used more than one vehicle (such as if you replaced your car during the year or if you switched back and forth between cars), fill out a Part IV for each vehicle.

 In part IV, you will be asked when you placed your car in service for business purposes.
-If this is the first year you file a schedule C, it would be the first day you did any work for which you tracked your mile to deliver.
+If this is the first tax year you file an IRS Schedule C, it would be the first day you did any work for which you tracked your mile to deliver.